 Photo credit: All photos were taken by me of my own work.
 The Washer Woman is an award-winning watercolor collage created using this process by me, Denise McGill.

 I used some of my own work to experiment.
 I immediately pulled out some of my duplicates to see what would happen if I tried this technique on my own work.
 The results were fun and fabulous.
 Some of them have won awards in art shows.
 Plus I have the added benefit of downsizing rather large stack of paintings, all of the same picture.

 Then I pulled out some of my flower paintings.
 These were the most fun because they really lend themselves to the three-dimensional process.

 1. To start, you will need at least 5 of the same picture.
 Six or seven are best but 5 will do.
 Next, arrange them.
 Pick out the painting you want to be on top.
 It should be the one with the best detail and best technique showing.
 Also pick the one you want to be on bottom: the one with the least detail or added details like the blue rectangles shown here.

 2. Start cutting out the flowers for the layers.
 I labeled the backside of mine so that I wouldn’t get mixed up and glue them in the wrong order.
 Cut carefully around each of the petals and details.

 3. You can use Silicone glue or those cushioned squares they sell for scrapbooking.
-I find both work very well, although the book suggests silicone glue.
+I find both works very well, although the book suggests silicone glue.

 4. Using a bone creasing tool or even a Popsicle stick, rub the backside of the paper to cause a bulge or bend.
+You are rounding the paper.
 This gives the three-dimensional look.

 There you have it: A work of art ready for box framing.
 The matting will have to be cushioned to leave room for the raised work.
 You do not want the glass to touch the paper.
 This will cause sweating and discoloration of the paper after time.
 That is why matting is used on all paper art, to keep it from touching the glass.